Influenza Vaccine

 Hoarseness, coughing, eye irritation and itchiness

-- Redness and pain at the injection site and local swelling or in the entire limb: you can apply a clean cloth soaked in lukewarm water to the injection site and avoid massaging the area.
+Redness and pain where the shot was given, along with local swelling or swelling in the entire limb: you can apply a clean cloth soaked in lukewarm water to the injection site and avoid massaging the area.

-- Hoarseness, coughing, eye irritation and itchiness: these may persist for a day or two after vaccination.
+- Hoarseness, coughing, eye irritation, and itchiness: these may persist for a day or two after the vaccine is given.

 -